Setting up a Corporate Signature

 • Are you going to disable access to the Signature feature via Group Policies?

-• Note that you cannot set the deployed signature as the default via Group Policies; this requires an additional script that queries the mail profile registry and sets the appropriate registry keys (see below script example for further details).
+• Note that you cannot set the deployed signature as the default via Group Policies; this requires an additional one-time Registry modification (see below script example for further details).

 Below you'll find a sample script to help you on your way, it is not intended for use as-is.